 She started work in our shop in early October and just completed her six-month internship.
 At times it was not so clear who was the intern, her or us.
 From day one it was clear she has remarkable skills – an accomplished woodworker with advanced abilities in design, cabinetmaking and furniture making.
 She immediately sees the totality of a project and plans accordingly.
 Her design sensibility is modern, Danish, and creative.
 When planning is complete, she moves swiftly, seamlessly, and competently through every project she tackles.

 It soon became apparent that we should take full advantage of the opportunity of her presence to do more with her than we anticipated.
-Our shop foreman, Jim Vercruysse, understood the breadth of her talents and decided we should begin a major chair design and building project.
+Our shop project lead, Jim Vercruysse, understood the breadth of her talents and decided we should begin a major chair design and building project.
 Ane worked with Jim and with Ryan, one of our architects, to design a set of chairs.
 Then she built them.
 They’re beautiful, ergonomic, and comfortable.

 Our shop has four full-time woodworkers, all over 50 – none is easily impressed.
 But they were bowled over by Ane’s talents.
 They took her in, and she quickly became an important part of the team.
 All were grateful for the opportunity to work with her and sad to see her go.
 As Jim says, “I’m always a little on edge when a new person starts in the shop.
 I feel I need to watch their every action.
 It didn’t take long to realize that Ane was special, especially for someone her age.
 She consistently made smart, cautious, and correct decisions.
 Soon I relaxed a bit and kept one eye only on her.
 I was amazed how easily she put up with all us old guys.
 One of my favorite things was to ask her what various things were called in Danish.
 She could barely get the words out because she would start laughing at the prospect that any of us would understand her.”